 __cfduid

-- Cloudflare uses 2 cookies, both named __cfduid.
-These live on:
+- Cloudflare uses two cookies, both named

 - Yourforums.vanillacommunities.com